Eastern Regional Zongo chiefs endorse President Mahama

 Alhaji Yussif Captain, Chairman of the Zongo Caucus Council of Elders, said the unemployment rate among the Zongo youth have reduced through the NDC Government's Youth Employment Agency's social intervention engagement in agriculture, health, teaching and community policing.

-He appealed to the electorates to vote for President Mahama to continue with his efforts at improving our standards of living.
+He appealed to the electorates to vote for President Mahama to continue with his efforts at improving their standards of living.

-Madam Margret Ansei, the MCE for Suhum, also appeal to the electorates to maintain the President for more development, social interventions and jobs.
+Madam Margret Ansei, the MCE for Suhum, also appealled to the electorates to maintain the President for more development, social interventions and jobs.

 Chief Ali Haruna Kurmi IV, Zongo chief of Koforidua, said the Zongo and Muslims chiefs recognize and appreciate the efforts of President Mahama towards the development of their communities in the country.